Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it gets the total number of workouts on the account, distinguishing it from sibling tools like get-workouts or get-workout.
-The verb 'get' and resource 'workout count' are specific.
+Clearly states it returns the total number of workouts on the account, distinguishing from sibling tools like get-workouts (list) and get-workout (single).
+The verb 'get' and noun 'total number of workouts' specify exactly what the tool does.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.